ishswar/aws-ec2-boto3-w6/README.md

 ## Introduction

-   This is sample Boto3 sample code for creating,managing and destroying AWS EC2 instance.
+   This is Boto3 sample code for creating,managing and destroying AWS EC2 instance.

    Code has 6 main blocks